×

 When we asked people what advice they would give someone preparing to move to Playa Grande, they said...

 "Playa Grande is a small beach town located on the Pacific coast, known for its stunning beaches and world-class surfing.
 Before moving there, expats should know that the official language is Spanish, so learning the language will make daily life and integration into the community easier.
 The cost of living can be higher than in other parts of Costa Rica due to its popularity with tourists and expats.
 The local currency is the Costa Rican colón, but US dollars are widely accepted.
 It's important to understand the exchange rate and be aware that prices may be higher when paying with dollars.
 Playa Grande is part of the Marino Las Baulas National Park, which is a nesting site for leatherback turtles.
 Respect for local wildlife and adherence to environmental regulations is expected.
 The climate is tropical, with a dry season from December to April and a rainy season from May to November.
 It's important to be prepared for high temperatures and humidity year-round.
 Healthcare in Costa Rica is of a high standard.
 Expats can access the public healthcare system, known as Caja, once they become residents.
 Private healthcare is also available and is more expensive, but it offers shorter waiting times.
 Public transportation in Playa Grande is limited, so having a car can be beneficial.
 However, the roads can be challenging, especially in the rainy season.
 The local cuisine is based on rice, beans, and fresh fruits and vegetables.
 Seafood is also very popular.
 Finally, it's important to understand the local customs and culture.
 Costa Ricans, or "Ticos", are known for their friendly and relaxed attitude, a concept known as "Pura Vida".
-Respect for this lifestyle will help expats integrate into the local community," said a member in Playa Grande, Costa Rica.
+Respect for this lifestyle will help expats integrate into the local community," remarked another expat who made the move to Playa Grande, Costa Rica.

 Other Questions: